juristr/juristr.github.com/_posts/2013-03-19-will-i-really-miss-google-reader.md

 The web frontend has been crafted with care for the details, something I especially note as a web dev.
 As such, for instance, menus disappear in the form of little icons when there is not enough space or fully expand on your 27'' monitor.

 The mobile clients look modern and clean and a big plus is that you can navigate throughout most of the app by exclusively using swipe gestures (a bit similar to Flipboard).
-But have a look at it by yourself:
+Have a look at it by yourself:

 <iframe width="560" height="315" src="http://www.youtube.com/embed/o0op66h-r6k" frameborder="0" allowfullscreen="allowfullscreen"> </iframe>